Using a geometric lens to find k disjoint shortest paths: Introduction

 \section{Introduction}

-The \textsc{$k$-Disjoint Path} problem is a fundamental and well-studied combinatorial problem.
-Given an undirected graph~$G$ and~$k$ terminal pairs $(s_i, t_i)_{i \in [k]}$, the question is whether there are pairwise disjoint \footnote{Here and in the following this means vertex disjoint.} $s_i$-$t_i$-paths~$P_i$ for each~$i \in [k]$.
+The \textsc{$k$-Disjoint Paths} problem is a fundamental and well-studied combinatorial problem.
+Given an undirected graph~$G$ on $n$ vertices and~$k$ terminal pairs $(s_i, t_i)_{i \in [k]}$, the question is whether there are pairwise disjoint \footnote{We only consider the vertex-disjoint setting to which the edge-disjoint version can be reduced to.
+We will also see later that the hardness results also hold for the edge-disjoint version.} $s_i$-$t_i$-paths~$P_i$ for each~$i \in [k]$.
 The problem was shown to be NP-hard by~\citet{Kar75} when~$k$ is part of the input.
-On the positive side \citet{RS95} provided an algorithm running in~$O(n^3)$ time for any constant~$k$.
+On the positive side, \citet{RS95} provided an algorithm running in~$O(n^3)$ time for any constant~$k$.
 Later, \mbox{\citet{KKR12}} improved the running time to~$O(n^2)$, again for fixed~$k$.
 On directed graphs, in contrast, the problem is NP-hard even for~$k=2$~\cite{FHW80}.
-However, on directed acyclic graphs, the problem becomes again polynomial-time solvable for constant~$k$~\cite{FHW80}.
+However, on directed acyclic graphs, the problem becomes again polynomial-time solvable for constant~$k$~\cite{FHW80} and linear-time solvable for~$k=2$~\cite{Tho12}.

 Focusing on the undirected case, we study the problem variant where all paths in the solution have to be shortest paths.
 This variant was introduced by \citet{Eil98}.